KevinRGeurts/tkMetronomeApp/README.md

-# Metronome
+# MetronomeApp

 Source code: [GitHub](https://github.com/KevinRGeurts/tkMetronomeApp)
 ---
-Metronome is a Python tkinter application that provides metronome functionality.
+MetronomeApp is a Python tkinter application that provides metronome functionality.
 It allows users to set a tempo in beats per minute (BPM), to set a rhythm for the beats, and to start and stop the metronome.
 Beats sound an audible beep and flash a visual indicator, with stressed and unstressed beats visually and audibly distinct.